TenderSure-Africa-SEZ/trific-platform-docs/docs/platform.md

-# Trific Platform
+# TRIFIC Platform

 ## Welcome to the Future of Service Procurement

-Trific is a revolutionary curated marketplace that transforms how corporate clients connect with pre-vetted service providers.
+TRIFIC is a revolutionary curated marketplace that transforms how corporate clients connect with pre-vetted service providers.
 Say goodbye to endless bidding processes and hello to direct, quality-assured engagements.

 ---

-## 🚀 Why Choose Trific?
+## 🚀 Why Choose TRIFIC?

 ### **Pre-Vetted Excellence**
 Every service provider on our platform undergoes rigorous TenderSure evaluation with quarterly re-assessments, ensuring you work with only the best.